wp-plugins/b09-link-to-existing-content/readme.txt

 * Default Behaviour is seamless, just continue using the Link PopUp as always
 * Consider installing the plugin "Search Everything" for full control over the search results when using "Link to existing Content"
 * Makes internal links more future-proof by using a shortcode with the post id.
-Just select the post you want to link to and click "Add Link", and the shortcode gets pasted to your editor.
+Just select the post you want to link to and click "Add Link", and the shortcode gets pasted to your editor and automatically handled in your themes.
-* Offers Filters for the shortcode-functionality and for post types that shouold be listed in the search results.
-See source for more informations.
+* Filters for this plugin:
+ - Control if the shortcode functionality should be active or not: `link_to_existing_content_use_shortcode`
+ - Control which post types should be searched: `link_to_existing_content_post_types`
+ - Control which taxonomies should be searched: `link_to_existing_content_taxonomies`

 = Please Vote and Enjoy =
 Your votes really make a difference!
 Thanks.